Frequently asked questions

 If the Minister advises that he/she is not satisfied that the investment represents a "net benefit" to Canada, the Act provides an opportunity for the investor to make additional representations and undertakings which would demonstrate the "net benefit" of the investment.
-Ultimately, if the Minister remains unsatisfied, a notice will be sent to the investor advising of the Minister's decision and the investor will be prohibited from implementing the investment or if the investment has already been implemented the investor will be required to divest itself of the investment. (ss.
-23, 24)top of page
+Ultimately, if the Minister remains unsatisfied, a notice will be sent to the investor advising of the Minister's decision and the investor will be prohibited from implementing the investment or if the investment has already been implemented the investor will be required to divest itself of the investment (ss.
+23, 24).

 An investor may seek an opinion from the Minister or Director of Investments with respect to any matter of interpretation of the Investment Canada Act.
 Once an opinion is provided the opinion is binding upon the Minister and the Director for so long as the material facts on which the opinion was based remain substantially unchanged.
-Opinions are generally sought in respect to the status of an individual or entity as a Canadian, general questions of interpretation, and whether or not there are grounds for an early implementation of the investment. (s.
-37)top of page
+Opinions are generally sought in respect to the status of an individual or entity as a Canadian, general questions of interpretation, and whether or not there are grounds for an early implementation of the investment (s.
+37).

 Third Party Representations

 While other federal government departments and provincial governments are regularly consulted during the review process, representations are not solicited from any other persons.
 However, where unsolicited representations are received that could have an adverse bearing on the determination of net benefit, applicants will be advised of the substance of those representations and given an opportunity to respond to them.
 The identity of persons making third party representations will not be disclosed to the applicant.
 Information provided to the Government by the applicant will not be divulged to a third party intervenor without the consent of the applicant.

 Where relevant to the factors used in the determination of net benefit, the Minister will be advised both of any outside representations made with respect to an investment and of any response to those representations made by the applicant.